qixuchen/Robust_Interact/README.md

 make
 ```

 All the used dataset (after filtering out tuples with missing values and normalization) can be found under the `input` folder.
-The source of datasets are as follows.

-(1). *Diamond* can be found at https://www.kaggle.com/datasets/shivam2503/diamonds.
+Links to the original dataset can be found in our paper.

-(2). *NBA* was extracted from https://databasketball.com/.

-(3). *Car* was extracted from Yahoo! autos https://autos.yahoo.com/.

-(4). *Island* was downloaded from Yufei Tao's homepage.